AbieFund/abie-archive/CONTRACT.md

 A community vote (regular mode) allows to add a member at the Advisory Board.

-Only one member of the Advisory Board can modify the voting mode (veto).
+Only one member of the Advisory Board can modify the voting mode (sort of "soft veto").

 ## Security

 * We should be able to modify the contract by vote (important mode).
 * Set a maximum amount of money to be accepted.
 If the contract receives more than $10K, we can send the extra-money to a selection of orgz (SOO) or just refund msg.sender.
-* Emergency process : emergency proposals needs to be quicly confirmed by reviewer.
-We could incentivize with a decraesing bounty.
+* Emergency process : emergency proposals needs to be quickly confirmed by reviewer.
+We could incentivize this with a decreasing bounty.
 If the proposal passes, it requires 80% of the voters to send contract.balance to the selection of orgz (SOO).
 Refund is not an option.
 * There's probably other smart safeguards to be added...